-(3-3-0).
-A course in legal and regulatory requirements that impact the hospitality industry.
+(3-3-0) A course in legal and regulatory requirements that impact the hospitality industry.
 Topics include Occupational Safety and Health Administration (OSHA), labor regulations, tax laws, tip reporting, franchise regulations, and product liability laws.

-HAMG-1391 Special Topics in Hospitality Administration and Management (1-1-0), (2-2-0), (3-3-0).
-Topics address recently identified current events, skills, knowledge and/or attitudes, and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-May be taken four times for credit.
-Prerequisite: Consent of Department Chairperson
+HAMG-1391 Special Topics in Hospitality Administration and Management

-HAMG-2167 Practicum (or Field Experience) - Hospitality Administration and Management, General
+(3-3-0) Topics address recently identified current events, skills, knowledge and/or attitudes, and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+This course was designed to be repeated multiple times to improve student proficiency.

-(1-0-10).
-Practical, general workplace training supported by individual learning plan developed by the employer, College, and student.
-Enrollment subject to department approval.
+HAMG-2167 Practicum - Hospitality Administration and Management, General (1-0-10) Practical, general workplace training supported by individual learning plan developed by the employer, College, and student.